 We focus on the baby boom generation narrative, as it is the most prominent argument in the literature for why demographic shifts may lower r^ .
-Alternative channels for the effect of demographics on r^ , such as the direct effect of population aging on growth and investment, are likely more important, and we discuss these in Section VI.
+Alternative channels for the effect of demographics on r^ , such as the direct effect of population aging on growth, may be more important, and we discuss these in Section 6.
 A conclusion we reach based on the analysis here is that any argument in which demographics have a large effect on r^ needs to be theoretically precise on the exact channel, and it should provide testable implications for empirical analysis.

-The findings of this study fit into a broader agenda tying rising income inequality directly to important macroeconomic variables such as r^ and the wealth to income ratio (e.g., Straub 2019, Mian, Straub and Sufi 2021a, Mian, Straub and Sufi 2021b).
-Most macro-economic models used for policy analysis assume a constant saving rate out of lifetime income across all households in the economy, even though this assumption is counterfactual (Straub 2019).
-Policy-makers should recognize that rising income inequality is more than a distributional issue; it is likely a central force shaping broader macroeconomic trends.
+The findings of this study fit into a broader agenda tying rising income inequality directly to important macroeconomic variables such as r^ and the wealth to income ratio (e.g., Straub (2019), Mian, Straub and Sufi (2021a), Mian, Straub and Sufi (2021b)).
+Most macroeconomic models used for policy analysis assume a constant saving rate out of lifetime income across all households in the economy, even though this assumption is counter-factual (Straub (2019)).
+Policy-makers should recognize that rising income inequality is more than a distributional issue; it is likely a central force shaping broader macro-economic trends.